msoftware/LDS-006-Lidar-Sensor-Reverse-Engineering/Readme.md

 Folks, from software side of things, [this](https://www.jentsch.io/lds-006-lidar-sensor-reverse-engineering/) is a stub.

-So I brought i some upgrades.
+So I brought some upgrades.
 To conduct tests I am using Raspberry Pi Model 3/4.
 Feel free to use the library with any other hardware.

 ## How to connect hardware